jiacaiyuan/sram_test/src/readme.txt

 			dm9000a_driver: the Ethernet chip driver in the RTOS
 			sram_control_ip_driver: the dirver of IP that in the avalon-bus
 			other_file: the file that modify in the RTOS
+		version_1: the first constrain of FPGA
+		version_2: the second constrain of FPGA
 	PC:
 		demo: the once communication way
 		sram_sip_manual: the python in the host PC to communicate with FPGA and send cmd to it by the key and info